ARISE-Initiative/robomimic/docs/modules/tensor_utils.md

 # x["image"].shape == torch.Size([10, 3, 224, 224])
 ```

-In addition, `map_tensor` allows applying arbitrary function to all tensors in a nested dictionary or list of tensors and return the same nested structure.
+In addition, `map_tensor` allows applying an arbitrary function to all tensors in a nested dictionary or list of tensors and returns the same nested structure.
 ```python
 x = TensorUtils.map_tensor(x, your_func)
 ```